whistlepost/whistlepost/whistlepost-scripting-liquid/README.md

-Support for scripting using the Groovy Markup Template Engine
+Support for scripting using the Liquid templating language.